facebook

-For many patients, deciding in favor of stem cell therapy can be a daunting task.
-It’s understandable, given that it’s a burgeoning field of medicine that has yet to receive FDA approval.
+For many patients, deciding in favor of stem cell therapy can be overwhelming.
+This is understandable, given that it’s a rapidly evolving field of medicine that has yet to receive FDA approval, and there is a lot of information (and misinformation) circulating.

 Rather than obscuring or overhyping these treatments, this article aims to address safety concerns and potential side effects candidly and directly.

-The Food and Drug Administration (FDA) emphasized the primary concerns about the risks of MSC treatment:
+The Food and Drug Administration (FDA) emphasized the primary concerns about the risks of mesenchymal stem cell (MSC) treatments:

-Let us take a closer look at them and see in which cases patients may experience adverse reactions of stem cell therapy.
+Let us take a closer look at each of these concerns to see if and when patients may have adverse reactions to stem cell therapy.

-Stem cell effectiveness and safety depends on the types of stem cells used.
-The confusion surrounding stem-cell treatments has led to the widespread misconception that stem-cell therapy is dangerous.
+Stem cell effectiveness and safety depend on the types of stem cells used.
+Uncertainty about stem cell types and their mechanisms of action has frequently led to the widespread belief that stem cell therapy is dangerous.

 The most common side effects are associated with hematopoietic stem cell therapy (HSCT), or stem cell transplantation.